-In 2014 and 2016, I traveled to Kenya to sample a broad range of bat species for microbial symbionts and malaria-like haemosporidian parasites.
-During these trips, I was able to sample over 30 species of bats with Dr. Paul Webala and his students (see MSc student Beryl Makori's work here!).
-Little is known about symbionts or haemosporidian diversity in east African bats, so our surveys targeted a variety of habitats, from the coral coasts near Arabuko-Sokoke to the open dry savannah of Ol Jogi Wildlife Conservancy in Laikipia County, to the lush and chilly rainforest of Kakamega in the west, and down into a variety of caves, mines, buildings and outhouses.
+Working with Dr. Paul Webala and his students (see MSc student Beryl Makori's work here), I have been sampling a broad range of bat species for microbial symbionts and malaria-like haemosporidian parasites.
+Little is known about symbionts or haemosporidian diversity in east African bats, so with our surveys we target a broad range of habitats, from the coral coasts in Kilifi to the open dry savannah of Ol Jogi Wildlife Conservancy in Laikipia County, to the lush and chilly rainforest of Kakamega in the west, and down into a variety of caves, mines, buildings and outhouses.
 This work has already produced novel insights into the evolution of malarial parasites in vertebrate hosts, and we are just scratching the surface of microbial diversity in these amazing animals.

 VIDEO (above): Helping an epauletted fruit bat recover after blood sampling at Kisumu Impala Sanctuary